preciofishbone/OmniaDocsG2/release-notes/4.0.0/index.rst

 ***********************
 - Fixed a design glitch in document libraries when the omnia header is used.
 - People rollup roller view not auto rotates correctly (#117277).
-- Page rollup column adjustment now works when having only one column (#117154).
+- Page rollup column adjustment now works when having only one column (#117154, #117304).
--
+- Correct default setting on date format when setting up a new environment (#114587).
+- Taconomy properties now work correctly in the document rollyp query builder (#117598).
+- Fixed an issue when related links settings would be unavailable after adding a link (#117580).
+- Corrected email content from comment on importnant announcement (#117825).